BRKon123/incident/README.md

 # Future Ideas

 - Priority based scheduler, so instead of naively considering who is due to be in a certain period and checking if there are no overrides.
 Instead you can store a priority queue of user alongside the time they have currently spent on call (using a min heap).
 So next user in schedule is determined by popping top item off the min heap
+- Users can request for someone to cover for their shift.
+Other users can accept / reject these requests
+- Integration with users google / apple calenders with notifications and alerts to remind them when their shift is
+- A clean web interface for nice visualisation of the schedule, and easy interface to upload schedule / override files